Lummelunda Cave: The Three Boys

 The breakthrough in finding the cave system happened in 1948, when three teenage boys, Lars Olsson, Örjan Håkansson and Percy Nilsson, known as "The Three Boys" (De tre pojkarna), found an entrance to the rest of the cave.
 For seven years they explored the cave on Sundays using matches, candles, planks and a small boat to get deeper into the system.

 After having explored the first hall of the cave for two years, a large block of stone fell from one of the walls, widening a small opening in the cliff.
 This led to a 20 m long passage (later called "The Boys' Passage", Pojkarnas gång) into the first large cave hall, "The Hall of the Mountain King" (Bergakungens sal).
 From 1959 onwards, this hall became the location for the start of the guided tours.
 A bit further in is "The Chapel" (Kapellet), named thus by the boys who thought it looked like a church, where their exploration was hindered by a lake.
 It was not until 1955, that they managed to get another 175 m further in, using an inflatable boat.

-On 21January 2011, "The Three Boys" were honored in a ceremony at the Campus Gotland.
-Lars Olsson died on 19 October 2011, and Percy Nilsson died in December 2013.
+On 21 January 2011, "The Three Boys" were honored in a ceremony at the Campus Gotland.
+Lars Olsson died on 19 October 2011, Percy Nilsson died in December 2013 and Örjan Håkansson died in early 2021.
 All three were made honorary members of the Swedish Speleology Society (Sveriges Speleologförbund, SSF).